 Fill out an Application

 Once you've collected the documents that prove you're of legal marrying age, a U.S. resident, and more, you're ready to officially apply for a license.
-You can fill out your application online and present it at the Office of the City Clerk, or fill it out in-person at the office.
+You can fill out your application online and present it at the Office of the City Clerk, or fill it out in-person at the office at your appointment.
 Either way, you and your fiancé must both be present when you turn in your paperwork, according to the office.
 See a list of office locations, by borough, on the city clerk website.

 Receive Your License and Wait 24 Hours

 A city clerk employee should turn over your license within moments of receiving your completed application and payment, according to the office.
 Your license is good for 60 days, but you can't get hitched for 24 hours after it's issued unless you obtain a judicial waiver.
 After that, feel free to wed anywhere in the state—your license is invalid outside of New York state.